dwjohnston/managers/README.md

 ## Model

+### Employee

-`Employee` - A plain data containing object to represent all employees.
+A plain data containing object to represent all employees.

-`EmployeeIndex` - A data container that contains an `employeeId:Employee` index of employees, and an array of CEOs (employees without managers), and an array of employess with invalid status.
+**Constructor**
+- `Employee(obj)` - Create an employee from JSON.

+**Fields**

+- `name`- name of the employee
+- `id` - unique id for the employee
+- `managerId` - id of the employee's manager.
+If null, the - employee is considered a CEO.
+- `manager` - reference to the `Employee` object of the employees manager.
+- `subordinates` - an array of references to the employee's subordinate `Employee` references.
+- `errorStatus` - of type `EmployeeErrorStatusEnum`

+### EmployeeIndex

+ A data container used to index `Employee`s, and to parse the heirarchy tree for validity.

+**Fields**

+- `index` - a `employeeId : Employee` mapping of Employees
+- `ceoList` - An array of all employees with `managerId=null` - considered CEOs
+- `errorList` - An array of all employees with some kind of invalid status.

+**Methods**

+- `addEmployee(employee)` - Add an employee to the index.
+At this point
+- `parseHeirarchy()` - For all given Employees on the index - create references to their manager and subordinates.
+- `populateFromJson(json)` - a conveinience method that takes a JSON list and adds all employees, and parses the heirarchy.

+### EmployeeErrorStatusEnum
-`EmployeeErrorStatusEnum` an enum representing the valid (0) or invalid states an employee can have.
+ A enum representing the valid (0) or invalid states an employee can have.
 Those states are:
 ```
     OK: 0,
     NO_ID: 1,